 Small business grant programs can make a world of difference for a new small business owner.
-Not only do they provide a vital injection of funds, but they can also help to establish connections in your industry and build buzz around your product.
+Not only do they provide a vital injection of funds, they can also help to establish connections in your industry and meet your business needs early on.

 If your business has the potential to innovate your industry and build new technologies to serve the public good, chances are you’re a great candidate for a small business grant.